 How Much Is Your Pain and Suffering Worth?

-Pain and Suffering consists of not only physical pain, but emotional anguish as well.
-Working with an experienced lawyer can help you secure the right amount of damages for your pain and suffering caused from an injury.
+Pain and Suffering consist of not only physical pain but emotional anguish as well.
+Working with an experienced lawyer can help you secure the right amount of damages for your pain and suffering caused by an injury.

 How Do You Determine Pain and Suffering?